saaiifullah/saaiifullah/README.md

 ## Hi, I am Saif Ullah
-I'm a passionate Software Engineer with experience in React.js, React Native, and Next.js.
-I specialize in building responsive web and mobile applications.
-I'm eager to learn, grow, and contribute to any team.
+Frontend developer in Bircube  with expertise in React.js, React Native, Next.js, Firebase, MongoDB, and Supabase, specializing in building scalable web and mobile applications across diverse industries.
+Proven track record of delivering end-to-end solutions, including role-based access systems, real-time data synchronization, and secure payment integrations (Stripe).
+Adept at translating complex requirements into intuitive platforms for government, construction, events, and energy sectors.
+Passionate about leveraging Agile methodologies to create user-centric, high-performance applications.
 ### What I’m Currently Working On
 - 🔭 Building and improving responsive web and mobile applications.
 - 🌱 Continuously learning and growing in the field of software engineering.